A very simple way to accomplish a very important taskRead more

 - Transferring to or from a bed or chair

 These services also can include help with housework, shopping for groceries, preparing meals, taking medication, managing money and other tasks.
 They can be provided at home by friends, family or a home health aide.
-Or long-term personal care services can be provided in the community through an adult day-care center, assisted living facility or skilled nursing home.
+Or long-term care services can be provided in the community through an adult day-care center, assisted living facility or skilled nursing home.
 (As we are all learning these days, of course, nursing homes come with their own risks, including the consequences of grouping a vulnerable population so close together.)

 You might need long-term care if you have a disability, chronic health condition or a cognitive impairment such as dementia.
-Women are more likely than men to need nursing care, and they’re more likely to need care for a longer period — 3.7 years versus 2.2 years, according to Administration on Aging.
+Women are more likely than men to need care, and they’re more likely to need care for a longer period — 3.7 years versus 2.2 years, according to Administration on Aging.
 (This is because women live, on average, longer than men do, and have higher rates of long-term health issues.)

 The median annual cost for long-term care can range from $17,900 for adult day-care services to $45,800 for assisted living to $91,300 for skilled nursing care, according to a report by the Bipartisan Policy Center.
 Because health insurance and Medicare don’t cover long-term care, more than half of people who need this sort of care pay for it out of pocket.
 Luckily there are some insurance policies that can assist with long term care expenses.

 What is long-term care insurance?

 So what is long term care insurance and how does LTC benefit an individual?
 Long-term care insurance helps pay for care at home, in an adult day-care center, assisted living facility or a nursing home.
 Most policies also cover modifications to your home, such as installing a sit-down shower and widening doorways for a wheelchair, says Tim Dona, president of Newman Long Term Care, one of the largest long-term care insurance brokerage firms in the U.S.

-Coverage is triggered when a person can’t perform two of the six daily activities of living or has a cognitive impairment, Dona says.
+Long term care coverage is triggered when a person can’t perform two of the six daily activities of living or has a cognitive impairment, Dona says.
 However, policies typically have a waiting period – or elimination period – before coverage kicks in.

 What to consider when buying long-term care insurance

-As with life insurance, your age and health will impact the amount you pay for long-term care insurance and your ability to get coverage.
+As with life insurance, your age and health will impact the amount you pay for a long-term care insurance policy and your ability to get coverage.
 That doesn’t mean you need to get a policy while in your 20s or 30s.
 Most people who get long-term care insurance do so in their 50s.
 “If you’re over 65 when you apply, you’ve got at best a 50/50 chance as to whether you get coverage,” Dona says.